 Fifteen reactors are already using this research to apply for a second 20-year extension.

 Florida Power and Light’s Turkey Point Units 3 and 4 became the first reactors to apply to the NRC to operate for up to 80 years.

-The NRC also approved Exelon's Peach Bottom Units 2 and 3 and is currently reviewing Dominion's Surry Units 1 and 2.
+The NRC also approved Exelon's Peach Bottom Units 2 and 3 and Dominion's Surry Units 1 and 2.
 Several other utilities, including Duke Energy, have announced plans to apply.
 Xcel Energy is also considering submitting applications for reactors in its fleet.

 To date, 20 reactors, representing more than a fifth of the nation’s fleet, are planning or intending to operate up to 80 years.
 More are expected to apply in the future as they get closer to the end of their operating licenses.